nesdown/MyPe-Tracker/README.md

 #

 #Notes
-<i>Unfortunately there is no concrete interface for automatic collecting data from fitness devices, so there's a need to put all activity data by yourself.
-I'm working on it now.<i/>
+<i>Unfortunately there is no concrete interface for automatic collecting data from fitness devices, so all the activity data must be added to app by yourself.
+I'm working on Bluetooth 4.0+ interface support now.<i/>